Introduction

 - Advanced notch filters

-the call to "ft_databrowser" took 2 seconds and required the additional allocation of an estimated 521 MB
+the input is raw data with 92 channels and 1 trials Warning: the data has been resampled, not showing the events detected 0 visual artifacts the call to "ft_databrowser" took 2 seconds and required the additional allocation of an estimated 521 MB

 Remove eliminated channels